szefo09/dm-ocg-octgn/README.md

   - **Stallob the Lifequasher**: Destroys all creatures after being destroyed.
   - **Jewel Spider**: After it's destroyed, you can target a shield and it comes to your hand.
   - **Emeral**: If you have more than 0 shields, you can pick a card from hand and place it as a shield and then bounce a shield.
+  - **Scheming Hands**: Look at your opponent's hand and discard the selected card.

 - **Wavestrikers Added**:
   - **Wavestriker cards got special encapsulated effects that trigger only if Wavestriker is active** *(3 or more on board)*.